Career Definition for a TV Broadcaster

 Radio and Television Announcer

 These workers are responsible for the operation of technical equipment for radio or television programs.
 A vocational certificate or an associate's degree is the most common education requirements.
-Between 2014 and 2024, employment of broadcast technicians is expected to increase by 7%, according to the BLS, which had also reported that the median income for technicians as of May 2015 was $37,490.
+Between 2016 and 2026, employment of broadcast technicians is expected to decrease by 3%, according to the BLS, which had also reported that the median income for technicians as of May 2018 was $40,080.